Azure-Samples/active-directory-error-docs/errors/access_denied.md

 **Possible causes**

 * You tried accessing a resource the user hasn't given you consent to access yet.
-* You tried accessing a resource the user revoked consent.
+* You tried accessing a resource the user revoked consent to.

 **What to do**